vpcom/powercoders-cat-facts/README.md

 # CatFacts

-This project was made for powercoders.org to help beginners learn Angular with a simple web application going through many basic things like:
+This project was made to help beginners learn Angular with a simple web application going through many basic things like:
 - Angular CLI
 - HttpClient
 - Angular Material